Mother’s Day

 IMG_3836

-I’ll not post those photos from January of 1998.
-Instead I want to remember my mom the way she was for the greater part of her life here on earth.
-She was a pretty lady by any standards and even in today’s world where so much emphasis is put on outward appearance, but it was her beauty that radiated from within that will be her legacy.
-My mom lived her life, simply put, with love for God and her family.
-And while I didn’t understand it as a child, I eventually came to learn the meaning of “Pretty is as pretty does” because of my mom and the way she lived her life.
+My mom was a pretty lady by any standards, but it was her beauty that radiated from within that will be her legacy.
+She lived her life with love and in service to God, her family, and to those she saw in need.
+And while I didn’t understand it as a child, I eventually came to learn the meaning of “Pretty is as pretty does,” because of my mom and the way she lived her life.